open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Additionally, you may also go over the official [Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html).
 Optionally, there are practice exercise at the end of each topic for you to get some hands on exercise.

+We also recommend checking out the [Kotlin docs](https://kotlinlang.org/docs/home.html).

 ## Step 10 - Be part of the team

 Once you've confirmed that you've met the requirements in the [progress tracker](../track-first-steps-progress.md), your next step is to add yourself to the virtual intern list in [mi-team.md](mi-team.md) and submit a pull request.
 Afterward, message us ("@okurole_25668", "@dogi", and "@vi-mobile") in the Discord *#lagrangelounge* channel to schedule a meeting and officially join the team.